JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 **5.2.1 - Presets**

-The latest release of EC Controller features support for multiple presets, which are stored in `FlyWithLua/Modules/EC_Controller` and __must__ be prefixed with "EC_Preset", e.g. `EC_Preset_HighDetail.cfg`.
+The latest release of ECSC features support for multiple presets, which are stored in `FlyWithLua/Modules/ECSC_Controller` and __must__ be prefixed with "ECSC_Preset", e.g. `ECSC_Preset_HighDetail.cfg`.
 Scanning for presets is performed at script start, but in case a manual rescan is required, there is a _"Rescan"_ button in the UI.

 Pessing the _"Save"_ button activates a file name input box (with a character limit of 30!) and a _"OK"_ and _"Cancel"_ button.